jordanhe23/Stock-Monitor-Tool/README.md

 Copy and paste the **'recordHistory'** function into the script editor.
 To record the history automatically, set up a time-driven trigger in the script editor to run this function (Edit > Current project's triggers > Add Trigger).
 This function takes the values from the "B1", "D1", "F1", "H1", and "J1" cells of the "Summary" sheet and appends them as a new row in the "History" sheet, along with the current date (formatted as "MM/dd/yyyy" and using Pacific Daylight Time).
 The history is recorded only on weekdays.

+# Script: RSI Calculation
+The project includes a RSI function that automates the process of calculating the Relative Strength Index (RSI) for different stocks.

+**Usage**
+Ensure that your Google Spreadsheet contains the "Summary" and "Select Stock" sheets.
+Copy and paste the RSI function into the script editor.
+Set up a time-driven trigger in the script editor to run this function as needed (Edit > Current project's triggers > Add Trigger).
+This function retrieves stock tickers from rows 4 to 8 and 14 to 28 of the "Summary" sheet, writes each ticker to the "Select Stock" sheet, calculates the RSI using a VLOOKUP formula, and writes the calculated RSI (rounded to an integer) back to the "Summary" sheet.
+The RSI calculation is dependent on the "Select Stock" sheet's data structure, specifically, the 9th column of the range D:L contains the RSI.
+Please adjust your spreadsheet and the script based on your specific needs.